rwxrob/notes/Cycling/Annual plan - 2025.md

 - 30 minutes daily yoga focused on core strength and mobility
 - One entire day off per week (nothing but yoga, cleaning, organizing)
 - NO WATT BOMBs on Z2 rides during base phases since weights
+- Only yoga on weight days during base, no recovery rides

 Note that I actually started non-specific training—almost entirely weight management and base training—second week of January.
 This schedule